4 Port VGA Over CAT5 Video Extender - 150m (450 ft.)

 For even more versatility, the ST121EXT VGA over Cat 5 Repeater can be used to increase the total VGA extension distance by an additional 500 feet(150 meters), allowing the original VGA signal to be broadcast a total distance of 1000 feet (300 meters) from transmitter to receiver.
 Similarly, up to three repeater units can be used between the transmitter and receiver units allowing a monitor to be connected at each repeater station , while further extending the total distance between the transmitter and receiver units.

-Backed by a StarTech.com 2-year warranty and free lifetime technical support.
+This product is TAA compliant and backed by a Startech.com 2-year warranty with free lifetime technical support.

 |Cabling||Cat 5 UTP or better|